Aurora College: Partnerships

 Aurora programs prepare students for further education through university partners.

+Aurora College is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+Aurora College participates in UArctic’s mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.

 Scholarships and bursaries

 The Government of Canada sponsors an Aboriginal Bursaries Search Tool that lists over 680 scholarships, bursaries, and other incentives offered by governments, universities, and industry to support Aboriginal post-secondary participation.
 Aurora College scholarships for First Nations, Inuit and Métis students include: Gail Marie Jones Scholarship; ATCO Continuous Academic Effort Scholarships; Enbridge Pipelines (NW) Inc. Bursaries; Town of Inuvik Scholarship; Diavik Diamond Mines Inc. Trades and Technology Bursaries; ATCO Developmental Studies Scholarships; ConocoPhillips Scholarship; Aurora Research Institute Awards and Fellowships.

 History

 In the 1970s, the Adult Vocational Training Centre (AVTC) was established.
 In 1981, the Adult Vocational Training Centre (AVTC) was declared a college and renamed Thebacha College.
 In 1984, Arctic College was established with campuses in Fort Smith and Iqaluit.
 The college grew to include campuses in each region of the Northwest Territories.
 The mandate was to deliver adult and post-secondary education.